swcarpentry/r-novice-gapminder/episodes/08-plot-ggplot2.Rmd

 - "How can I create publication-quality graphics in R?"
 objectives:
 - "To be able to use ggplot2 to generate publication quality graphics."
-- "To understand the basic grammar of graphics, including the aesthetics and geometry layers, adding statistics, transforming scales, and coloring or panelling by groups."
+- "To apply geometry, aesthetic, and statisics layers to a ggplot plot."
+- "To manipulate the aesthetics of a plot usng different colors, shapes, and lines."
+- "To improve data visualization through transforming scales and paneling by group."
 keypoints:
 - "Use `ggplot2` to create plots."
 - "Think about graphics in layers: aesthetics, geometry, statistics, scale transformation, and grouping."